 Hill’s Prescription Diet N/D Canine canned dog food is not rated due to its intentional therapeutic design.

-The Hill’s Prescription Diet N/D product line includes one canned dog food, a recipe claimed to meet AAFCO nutrient profiles for adult maintenance.
+The Hill’s Prescription Diet N/D Canine product line includes one canned dog food, a recipe designed to help in the treatment of pets undergoing chemotherapy.